niklauspeter/niklauspeter-github.io/README.md

 ## Description
 The application is a website intended solely as an introduction to web development using HTML.
 ## Setup/Installation Requirements
-* set the webs URL in your browsers or current search engine
+* set the webs URL https://github.com/niklauspeter/niklauspeter.github.io in your browsers or current search engine.
 * once the website is up navigate freely

 The code doesn't currently need a database nor does it depend on any application to run.